Car Seat Safety Guide

 Keep your children safe

 St. Louis Children’s Hospital hopes the information contained in this brochure helps you safeguard your child and minimize the risk of injury while traveling.
 Routine use of the safety seat can change its position, so it is important to check your child’s safety seat regularly even after a professional check.
 By staying current on the subject and paying attention to your child’s changing needs, you have the power to greatly reduce your child’s chances of serious or fatal injury in a car crash.
 The best seat is one that fits your child, fits your vehicle and is used properly and consistently.

 St. Louis Children's Hospital performs free professional car seat inspections.
-Safety Stop is our car seat inspection station with three locations: St. Louis Children's Hospital, Progress West Hospital and The Magic House.
+Safety Stop is our car seat inspection station with four locations: St. Louis Children's Hospital, St. Louis Children's Specialty Care Center, Progress West Hospital and The Magic House.
 Call 314.454.KIDS (5437) or 800.678.KIDS (5437), then press 3 to make an appointment.